DRAGNLabs/301r_retnet/README.md

 - **Evaluation Metric:** The models are compared based on their test loss, with a custom function `evaluate_models` indicating which model performed better.
 - **Output:** Results are recorded in a CSV file, including each combination's average loss for both models, similarity scores, and training times.

-**Key Functions:**

-- `evaluate_models(model1, model2, model1_loss, model2_loss)`: Compares two models based on their test losses, returning a score that reflects their performance relative to each other.
-- `grid_search(config)`: Conducts the grid search over the predefined ranges of hyperparameters, training both RetNet and Transformer models with each combination and logging the results.

 **Usage:**

 To run the grid search, ensure your configuration file is correctly set up, then execute the script with the path to your config file as an argument: